 In most cases, the penalties for arson in Pennsylvania are very serious.
 If the fire injured or killed anyone, you can also face assault or murder charges.

-If you’re facing trial for arson, you need an expert in your corner.
+If you’re facing trial for arson, you need an experience in your corner.
 McShane Firm CEO Justin McShane has extensive forensic science training, which includes several fire and arson seminars conducted through the NFPA.
-He is fast emerging as an expert on litigating this complex area of the law, to the point where he was recently quoted in Discover Magazine regarding a lack of scientific expertise in the prosecution of arson crimes.
+He is fast emerging as one of the top legal minds in the nation in this complex area of the law, to the point where he was recently quoted in Discover Magazine regarding a lack of scientific expertise in the prosecution of arson crimes.
 According to McShane:

 “It’s still the Wild West out there.
 You’ve still got people talking about crazed glass or using the most damage as an indicator of the source.
 One can only hope that in ten to twenty years we get trained scientists doing these investigations.”